mw44118/splash-financial-code-test/README.rst

-Window functions are part of the ANSI standard SQL language and they were designed **exactly for these kinds of problems** (running totals, moving averages, trends, find details about data the Nth rank, etc).
+Window functions are part of the ANSI standard SQL language and they were designed **exactly for these kinds of problems** (running totals, details about Nth rank, etc).

 Many of my peers might do all this work in a general purpose programming language.
 There are a few reasons why that's a bad idea: